 What started out as a hole-in-the-wall coffee-and-leather shop in Station Drive is now a hip hidden gem located in the leafy suburb of Glenwood.
 The coffee is damn good, plus you can expect to find an incredibly creamy baked cheesecake slice.
 They also do all-day breakfasts and burger-and-pizza nights.

-Durban’s popular Indian market doesn’t only specialise in fragrant spice blends.
-The Snack Bar is the adjoining vegetarian café that offers a Mumbai-style feast of colourful veggie-friendly street food with an array of spicy morsels like home-made paneer-stuffed sandwiches, vegetable biryani with crisp hollow puris filled with potato and chickpeas, and Bombay pav bhaji with a flavoured tomato-and-potato base and a fluffy pan-grilled pav (bread roll).
+The Snack Bar is the adjoining vegetarian café at this spice market that offers a Mumbai-style feast of colourful veggie-friendly street food with an array of spicy morsels.
+Think home-made paneer-stuffed sandwiches, potato paratha, and vada pav (mini Indian burgers with a spiced potato patty topped with tangy chutneys and served in a mini burger bun).

 Find more hidden gems on the new (and free) Eat Out app, which you can download here.